opensource-observer/oso/docs/docs/contribute/adding-dbt-models.md

 - git
 - A github account
 - A basic understanding of dbt and SQL
-- If you'd like to test the models on your own, you'll also need a GCP account
+- While not strictly required, if you'd like to test the models on your own and also do any exploratory queries, you'll need a GCP account.
+This is possible by simply having a Google account and logging into the [GCP console](https://console.cloud.google.com).
+If you would like to mostly query our views, it is possible to stay under the 1TB free tier per month.

 ## Fork and clone the repo